 Asbestos-Related News in Michigan

-Michigan is cracking down on the demolitions contractors in the City of Detroit after discovering numerous properties containing asbestos were mishandled.
+The State of Michigan is cracking down on demolitions contractors in Detroit after discovering numerous properties containing asbestos were mishandled.

 Statutes of Limitations.
 "Michigan Statutes of Limitations",